Operating Principle of Single Photon Counters

 Current Voltage Characteristics of an Avalanche Photodiode Operated in Geiger Mode

 Afterwards the excess bias voltage can be restored.
-During this time, which is known as the pulse blind time of the diode, the APD is insensitive to any other incoming photons.
+During this time, which is known as the pulse dead time of the diode, the APD is insensitive to any other incoming photons.
 Spontaneously triggered avalanches are possible while the diode is in a metastable state.
 If these spontaneous avalanches occur randomly, they are called dark counts.
 If the spontaneously triggered avalanches are correlated in time with a pulse caused by a photon, it is called an afterpulse.
-To block such afterpulses in the measurement, an additional pulse blind time can be set in the software, which will cause the internal counter of the SPCM to ignore all pulses occurring during this pulse blind time.
+To block such afterpulses in the measurement, an additional pulse dead time can be set in the software, which will cause the internal counter of the SPCM to ignore all pulses occurring during this pulse dead time.

 In this mode, the diode is operated slightly above the breakdown threshold voltage.
 Hence, a single electron-hole pair (generated by absorption of a photon or by a thermal fluctuation) can trigger a strong avalanche.